maxam18/nginx-ejwt-module/README.md

 ## Lightweight
 Does not use JWT and JSON libraries.
 Does not validate JSON integrity.

-Parses JWT from Authorization or Cookie.
+Takes JWT from Authorization Bearer or any nginx variable.

 Supports WWW-Authentication request.